-- The number of equations defined (included in any model or block component), including equations generated from connect-equations. - The number of input and flow variables present in each (top-level) public connector component. - The number of (top level) public input variables that neither are connectors nor have binding equations.
+- The number of input and flow-variables present in each (top-level) public connector component. - The number of (top level) public input variables that neither are connectors nor have binding equations.

 [I.e., top-level inputs are treated as known variables.]